groboclown/greyhack-games/multiplayer/README.md

     * at least one user account for players to use to log into the server;
     * a set of files.

-The [`example-server`](example-server) shows a [import](https://github.com/groboclown/greyhack-importer) compatible layout for setting up a server's users, groups, and file structure.
+The [`example-server`](example-server) shows a [import](https://github.com/groboclown/greyhack-importer) compatible layout for setting up a server's users, groups, file structure, and installs an FTP server (use with caution).
 It also installs some sample games.

+You'll need to distribute a server connection file as outlined above.
+The IP address can be discovered by running `ifconfig`.

 ## Uploading Games